 Measurement, averages, variability percentile rank, normal curve, correlation, chi-square and probability related to the behavior sciences.
-Prerequisites: PSY 1013 or SOC 1003 or EDU 2113 and MAT 1143 or higher (Students with ACT math scores of 26 or higher may elect to take the course without the prerequisite of MAT 1143).
+Prerequisites: PSY 1013 or SOC 1003 or EDU 2113 and MAT 1243 or higher (Students with ACT math scores of 26 or higher or a CLT Quantitative Reasoning sub score of 21 or higher may elect to take the course without the prerequisite of MAT 1243).